 - Social signals correlate very closely with higher rankings.

-- User engagement is a big factor for Bing.
+- User engagement is a big factor.

 - Backlink numbers are closely linked to higher rankings as well (though they carry less weight on Bing than Google).

 - Relevant and quality content are important for search rankings.

 - On-page technical factors also play an important role.

 Brand Preferences and Website Type

 First up in this guide is what types of websites the platform favors.
 Knowing this key piece of information can help you learn how to rank.